 Wraps in the Medieval Mediterranean were as ubiquitous as the women who wore them.
 To the Roman woman it was her palla, protecting her from the elements; to the Byzantine woman it was the paludamentium, protecting her embellished clothing from excessive wear; and to the Muslim woman is was the izar, protecting her from unwanted attention.

 In recreating the dress of a Fatimid woman from Cairo in the eleventh century, I have made a specific izar called a milhafa.
-It is approximately 1-½ yards wide by 3-½ yards long and is frequently pictured as worn over the head and around the back with the decorative borders “ribboning” down the front.
-Ideally, a garment of this fine quality would also be perfumed.
+It is approximately 1-½ yards wide by 3-½ yards long and is described at being worn any number of way.
+The image below, while being later than the Fatimid period, gives one and idea of ways the garment might have been worn.
+A garment of this fine quality might be perfumed.

 Defining which Arabian wrap a person is looking at is no small undertaking.
 The large rectangular wrap-garments carried many names.
 They are defined by the size and adornment, fabric weight, and weave—and also by the way the garment is worn and who is wearing it.
 On top of that many names for these wraps were used synonymously.

-A unique fabric often used for a milhafa was called jallaya.
+A unique fabric exclusively used for a milhafa was called jallaya.
 The term loosely translates to “shiny” or “glossy” and it was a highly prized fabric according to the Geniza bridal trousseau records.
 Interestingly, jallaya fabric was only used for the milhafa according to those records.
-It is from this description that I connected the idea for this garment to a well-loved but unused fabric in my stash: the body of my milhafa is a 90% linen, 10% metal blend and nearly sheer with a distinct glossy sheen.
+It is from this description that I selected the fabric of my milhafa; it is a 90% linen, 10% metal blend and nearly sheer with a distinct glossy sheen.

 The borders adorning the short ends of the garment (called mutarraf) depict a repeating motif of paired stylized peacocks dancing under the tree of life.
 Each pair of peacocks is worked in a solid color of turquoise, red, green, or purple, using silk-ivory yarn and worked in both split stitch and satin stitch.
 The seams are flat felled and the hems are finished with a running catch stitch.
 The borders are applied with a modified slip stitch.
 The linen used for the borders is orange shot with red.